 For purposes of calculating the amount of the capital gains incentive fee accrual to be included as part of a company's financial statements, GAAP requires a company to consider, as part of such calculation, the amount of cumulative aggregate unrealized capital appreciation that such company has with respect to its investments.
 As a result, the capital gains incentive fee accrual under GAAP is calculated using the both the cumulative aggregate realized capital gains and losses and the aggregate net change in unrealized capital appreciation/depreciation at the close of the period.
-If the calculated amount is positive, GAAP requires the Corporation to record a capital gains incentive fees accrued under GAAP, for all prior periods.
+If the calculated amount is positive, GAAP requires the Corporation to record a capital gains incentive fee accrual equal to 20% of this cumulative amount, less the aggregate amount of actual capital gains incentive fees paid, or capital gains incentive fees accrued under GAAP, for all prior periods.
 However, unrealized capital appreciation is not used by the Corporation as part of the calculation to determine the amount of the Capital Gains Fee actually payable to RCM under the terms of the Investment Management Agreement..
-There can be no assurance that such unrealized capital appreciation with GAAP, of \$2,279,700 and \$2,167,000, respectively.
+There can be no assurance that such unrealized capital appreciation will be realized in the future.
+For the years ended December 31, 2023 and 2022, the Corporation recorded an accrual of capital gains incentive fees, in accordance with GAAP, of \$2,279,700 and \$2,167,000, respectively.
 The accrued capital gains incentive fees are recorded in the line item "Capital gains incentive fees" on the Consolidated Statements of Financial Position.
-The expense related to the accrued capital gains incentive fees was \$804,700, (\$1,048,760) and \$4,200,000 for the years ended December 31, 2023, 2022 and 2021, respectively and is recorded on the "Capital gains incentive fees" line on the Consolidated Statements of Operations.
+The expense related to the accrued capital gains incentive fee was \$804,700, (\$1,048,760) and \$4,200,000 for the years ended December 31, 2023, 2022 and 2021, respectively and is recorded on the "Capital gains incentive fees" line on the Consolidated Statements of Operations.